 Bacterial Leaf Spot (Pseudomonas cichorii)

 Symptoms: Spots on leaves are water-soaked and dark.
 They may be both angular and delineated by small veins in the leaves or irregular in shape.
 A wet stem rot may occur.
-Bacterium is reported to be seed-borne.
+The bacterium is reported to be seed-borne.
 The disease is favored by wet, humid conditions and is disseminated by splashing water or by handling infected tissue and then touching other plants.

-Fusarium Wilt (Fusarium oxysporum)
+Fusarium Wilt (Fusarium oxysporum f. sp. basilici)